sksunkai0505/KaiSun0505.github.io/_pages/about.md

 <span style="color:red">**I am on the job market for tenure-track faculty positions starting Fall 2024.**</span>

-My primary research interests center around decision support for real-world problems in healthcare and service systems via the development and application of\
+My primary research interests center around **optimal and equitable resource planning in service systems** via the development and application of\
 (a) **Data-driven optimization**\
 (b) **Graph-based models and algorithms**\